 Over time, fat cells block the vessels of your lymphatic system, which normally helps balance body fluid levels and protect against infection.
 This blockage prevents the proper drainage of lymph fluid, leading to a buildup of fluid called lymphedema.

-Unlike obesity, it targets legs, thighs and sometimes arms.
-Unlike lymphedema, lipedema doesn’t start in the lower legs (feet and ankles) but the upper legs, and it isn’t related to prior surgery.
+Unlike obesity, it targets legs, thighs, and sometimes arms.
+Unlike lymphedema, lipedema doesn’t start in the lower legs (feet and ankles) but in the upper legs, and it isn’t related to prior surgery.
 It usually affects both legs.

 Treatment of Lipedema